 No person who is registered or required to register as a sex offender pursuant to the Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004, as amended, T.C.A. §§ 40-39-201, et. seq., shall be eligible to reside in any on-campus student residence facility.

 IV.
 Application Process

-At the time of application, student must also submit a prepayment fee.
+At the time of application, the student must also submit a prepayment fee.
 Semester fees are due and must be paid during the fee payment period at the beginning of the term.
 Fees are subject to change each year.
-See Housing Rates for Fall/Spring or Spring Only or contact Housing and Residential Life (Housing) at 615-898-2971 or by email at firstname.lastname@example.org for additional information and current fee rates.
+See Housing Rates for Fall/Spring or Spring Only or contact Housing and Residential Life (Housing) at 615-898-2971 or by email to firstname.lastname@example.org for additional information and current fee rates.

 Mandatory Board Plan for Freshmen.
 Students classified as freshmen not assigned as a family unit are required to purchase an approved board plan option.